Information about Deep Plane Facelift Procedures in NYC with Top Facial Plastic Surgeon, Dr. Andrew Jacono

 To avoid these problems, a vertical vector or redraping is utilized.
 By lifting the face more vertically a smoother, more natural appearance is created, the cheeks are restored, and the corners of the mouth that sag with age are elevated.

-Dr. Jacono’s Faclifting Expertise
+Dr. Jacono’s Facelifting Expertise

 Dr. Jacono performed clinical research that was published to better define the angle of the proper vertical vector or direction of the lift.
 He found the ideal vertical facelift – the “Angle for Maximal Rejuvenation” – to be 60 degrees for patients with a mean age of 60 years old.
 As the age of the patient increases, the angle decreases.
 Conversely, patients younger than 60 years old will require a greater, more vertical facelift angle.